smart-edge-open/specs/doc/ran/openness_ran.md

 phc2sys[28921.407]: phc offset       408 s2 freq   +5662 delay    947
 phc2sys[28922.407]: phc offset       394 s2 freq   +5771 delay    947
 ```
-Since this moment both clocks should be synchronized.
-Any docker container running in a pod is using the same clock as host so its clock will be synchronized as well.
+Since this moment, both clocks should be synchronized.
+Any Docker container running in a pod is using the same clock as host so its clock will be synchronized as well.

 # BIOS configuration